History of Jill Biden in Timeline

 Jill Biden

-Jill Biden is an American educator and the former First Lady of the United States (2021-2025), married to President Joe Biden.
-Previously, she served as the Second Lady from 2009 to 2017 during her husband's vice presidency.
-Notably, she has continued her career as an English professor at Northern Virginia Community College since 2009, even while holding the position of First Lady, demonstrating her commitment to education.
+Jill Biden is an American educator and was the First Lady of the United States from 2021 to 2025, as the wife of President Joe Biden.
+Prior to this, she served as the Second Lady of the United States from 2009 to 2017 during her husband's vice presidency.
+A lifelong educator, Biden has taught English at Northern Virginia Community College since 2009, balancing her professional career with her public role.

 June 3, 1951: Jill Biden's Birth